cdunklau/ipstack-cli-demo/README.md

 has no cost, but offers only a limited number of lookups per month, and is less secure as it does not support encryption via HTTPS.

+If you use the free tier, you need to specify the `--base-url` as `http://api.ipstack.com` (note http, not https).

     usage: ipstack_latlong.py [-h] --access-key ACCESS_KEY [--base-url BASE_URL]
 			      [--output {plain,json}]
 			      IP_ADDR